samogden/CST334-assignments/README.md

 ## Working ahead

 Note that while you are welcome to work ahead, programming assignments are not guaranteed to be considered "stable" until they are assigned.
-Therefore, you are welcome to get an early start but make sure you test before you submit assignemnts to ensure they still work.
+Therefore, you are welcome to get an early start but make sure you test before you submit assignments to ensure they still work.

 ## Helpful hints